mertahmetoglu/mertahmetoglu/README.md

 # Hi, I'm Mert 👋

-I'm a first-year Computer Science and Engineering student at Eindhoven University of Technology, building toward a career in quantitative trading.
-I focus on algorithmic strategies, data analysis, and software development.
+I'm a second-year Computer Science and Engineering student at Eindhoven University of Technology, building toward a career in quantitative trading.

 ---